HcySunYang/finger-mover-docs/plugins/fmover-slide-x.md

 * Description:

-    Trigger when inertial scrolling starts and pass the current position coordinates to the callback function.
+    Trigger when inertial scrolling starts and pass 3 parameters to the current callback function.

 * Example: